 Executive & founding director of RACCON, Inc.

 She was born in Podgorica (Montengro) to Muslim Slav and Albanian parents.
 Ms. Kajosevic holds an M.A. degree in International Relations, and is a Ph.D. candidate in Human and Organizational Development.
 She has extensive professional and work experience with major international organizations (UN, AFSC, IOM, Red Cross, WRL,).
 Most recently she held a position of the Coordinator of the NGO Working Group on Women, Peace and Security, an international coalition of organization serving as a resource on issues of women, Peace and Security to the UN, including Security Council briefings.
-Indira is a founding member of the Women in Black movement both in Belgrade and New York, Board member of the International Steering Committee and number of other women's networks and coalitions.
+Indira is a founding member of the a group dedicated to non-violence movement both in Belgrade and New York, Board member of the International Steering Committee and number of other women's networks and coalitions.
 She worked as a broadcast (Studio B, RTV Montenegro) and print (Danas, NiN, International Weekly, Svijet) journalist covering issues of children minorities, women, refugees in the region of the former Yugoslavia.

 She teaches classes in conflict resolution, political science, human rights and gender in international relations at university level, as well as snowboarding at Killington, VT.